Perhaps it’s my midwestern roots preferring the understated over the maximalist.

 Black Cherry Punch, Tangie, Purple Punch, Strawberry Gucci, Trop & Cherry, Terple, Tropicana Cookies, Squirt, Mimosa Point Break, Tang Breath, Fruity Pebbles, Island Sweet Skunk, Trop Fire Breath, Unicorn Poop.

-These are the type of fruity strains that quickens the pulse in my veins, for their aromas are as enchanting as their effects are cognitively enhancing.
+These are the type of fruity strains that quicken the pulse in my veins, for their aromas are as enchanting as their effects are cognitively enhancing.

-I still like a bit of gas on occasion and there’s something about a good GMO and Oregon winters that seem to compliment each other.
+I still like a bit of gas on occasion, and there’s something about a good GMO and Oregon winters that seem to complement each other.

-This quarter ounce of Super Boof I’ve got has frosty little buds shed trichomes like a tree in late fall.
+This quarter-ounce of Super Boof I’ve got has frosty little buds shedding trichomes like a tree in late fall.

 After grinding it up in my 4-piece Santa Cruz, there’s literally a little pile of kief sitting in my grinder every time, making bowls and joints all the more potent.